Is switching energy provider right for me?

-People save money every year by shopping around for the best energy prices but there are a few things you should think about before you switch.
+People save money every year by shopping around for the best prices.

 Are you on a fixed term contract?

 Most suppliers charge an exit fee if you leave a fixed term contract early.

 Make sure your exit fee is less than what you save when you switch.

 An Ofgem Confidence Code accredited comparison site can tell you:

 - If leaving your current supplier is better for you

 Are you living in a rented property?